hikashi/TM-RRT_exploration_Simulation/readme.md

 # Temporal Memory-based RRT Exploration (Simulation)
-This directory
+This directory showcases the simulation stage for the TM-RRT Exploration using Gazebo and RVIZ.

 ## Requirements
-The following code is exectuted in ROS Melodic in Ubuntu 18.04 LTS, Python 2.7
+The following code is executed in ROS Melodic in Ubuntu 18.04 LTS, Python 2.7

-The following libraries are required to install before proceeding to run the code
+The following libraries are required to be installed before proceeding to run the code

     $ sudo apt-get install ros-melodic-gmapping
     $ sudo apt-get install ros-melodic-navigation